Scramble (slave auction): History

 The scramble was first done as a form of slave auctioning in the West Indies, during the late 18th century.
 The scramble would take place on a ship, in a pen, or an enclosed area.
 The reason captains would sell their captives in a form of an enclosed area was to prevent a revolt against the ship crew and/or to quickly sell off the enslaved.
-Once bondspeople were docked and brought onto land they would be herded into the designated area, surrounded by eager buyers who were often pushing and shoving to position themselves to the front of the pen's doors.
+Once enslaved people were docked and brought onto land they would be herded into the designated area, surrounded by eager buyers who were often pushing and shoving to position themselves to the front of the pen's doors.
 The scramble was started by signal, either a gunshot or a drum beat, and once this was heard, the buyers swarmed into the pen to collect as many individuals as they could.
-During the scramble, fights often broke out among the buyers, which will be discussed more under the topic "First Hand Accounts of the Scramble".
-Olaudah Equiano, an African captive who was able to gain freedom, describes the scramble as starting from a signal, the beat of a drum, and then the buyers rushed into the yard, where Equiano and the other bondspeople were kept, to grab the enslaved peoples they liked best.
+During the scramble, fights often broke out among the buyers.
+Olaudah Equiano, an African captive who was able to gain freedom, describes the scramble as starting from a signal, the beat of a drum, and then the buyers rushed into the yard, where Equiano and the other enslaved people were kept, to grab the enslaved peoples they liked best.

 Anna Maria Falconbridge and Alexander Falconbridge were a married couple from London who lived during the 18th century.
 Anna Maria was one of the first European women to publish an eyewitness account of her experiences in West Africa with her husband, a previous surgeon on a slave ship who later became an abolitionist.
 Anna Maria's writing of the two voyages were used in the campaign to abolish the Atlantic slave trade.
-Ironically, she defended the slave trade in her own narrative called the Two Voyages to the River Sierra Leone during the Years 1791–1792–1793.
+She defended the slave trade in her own narrative called the Two Voyages to the River Sierra Leone during the Years 1791–1792–1793.
 Specifically relating to the type of slave auction called the scramble, Christopher Fyfe, a Scottish historian who specializes in West African history, gives a description of it from Anna Maria Falconbridge's perspective.
 The scrambles witnessed were in Jamaica, one in Kingston, and the other in Port Maria.
-For the scramble in Kingston, the slaves were all collected upon the main and quarter deck of the ship where it was darkened (in order to prevent potential buyers from clearly seeing the slaves).
+For the scramble in Kingston, the slaves were all collected upon the main deck and quarterdeck of the ship, where it was darkened (in order to prevent potential buyers from clearly seeing the slaves).
 Once the signal was given for the scramble to commence, the buyers rushed in.
 Slaves were so terrified that almost thirty of them jumped ship.
 The scramble in Port Maria was conducted similarly to the one in Kingston.
 Only this time, the situation of the slaves was more described.
 Fyfe describes the women as being terrified, clinging to one another in protection, and in great agony.
 The buyers are described as savages because of the brutal way they rushed on the slaves to grab and eventually purchase them.